RSCM Investment Process

 - Location: We invest primarily in US and Canadian companies, primarily outside the SF Bay Area & NYC.
 We consider startups US-based if they are US corporations and have an office in the US where at least one founder lives.
 We occasionally invest in companies based in Western Europe, Israel, Australia, and New Zealand, but those deals must meet an even higher bar than normal.

 - Valuation: We make almost all of our investments at valuations between $1M - $3M.
 Traction, growth curve, and unit economics are the most important factors we use to determine specific valuations.
 Exceptions above $3M require correspondingly exceptional traction, growth, and unit economics.
-In 2016, the exceptions we've made have typically had $50K+ MRR with an impressive growth curve and fairly proven unit economics.
+Historically, the exceptions we've made have typically had $50K+ MRR with an impressive growth curve and fairly proven unit economics.